 International growth isn’t a rat race.
 It’s a strategic business move that helps increase revenue.
 Growth at too rapid of a rate can lead to failure, and none of us want to fail.

 First, understand that you do not need to commit to your target country through a foreign subsidiary fully.
 Also, you shouldn’t rely on the work of independent contractors to carry out international responsibilities.
-Instead, you can expand into new markets with a service like International PEO.
+Instead, you can expand into new markets with a service like a global Employer of Record.
 This employer of record (EOR) service allows companies to maintain control and compliance overseas without the burden of operating a foreign company.

 An agile approach to international growth helps you focus on your employees, sales, and testing the market before investing in hard assets.

 Also, take it one country at a time.
 Dive into markets in which you feel confident.
-You can also test the market through an agile service, like International PEO and Foreign Subsidiary as a Service (FSaaS).
+You can also test the market through an agile service, like an Employer of Record.
 Contact us to learn more!